Veri-Q/Benchmark/README.md

 ## Combinational Quantum Circuits

 Combinational quantum circuit is the most basic but commonly used circuits in quantum computating.
+In this bechmark we give circuits for most basic quantum algorithms, reversible circuits, qubit mapping and random clifford circuits.

+### Quantum Algorithm
-In this bechmark we give circuits for most basic quantum algorithms such as Bernstein-Vazirani algorithm, quantum Fourier transform, and quantum phase estimation.
+In this benchmark we inculue the circuits for most basic quantum algorithms auch as Bernstein-Vazirani algorithm, quantum Fourier transform, and quantum phase estimation.